octo-technology/OpenTezos/docs/defi/token-standards.md

 import NotificationBar from '../../src/components/docs/NotificationBar';

 In the Blockchain ecosystem, any digitally transferable asset between two people is called a **token**.
 Tokens can be native to a blockchain, e.g., BTC is the native token of Bitcoin.
 Tokens can also be created and hosted on an existing blockchain via a smart contract.
 Some tokens, called [stablecoins](/defi/stablecoins), are following the price of fiat currencies (e.g., USD, EUR).
-Others, called _NFT_, can enclose collectibles or art.
+Others, called _NFT_, can represent collectibles or art.
 Finally, tokens can represent rights of ownership of real-world estates or companies (i.e., [stock tokens](https://www.binance.com/en/stock-token)).
 In this chapter, we will see the main token types and token standards on Tezos.

 <NotificationBar>
   <p>"Everything will be tokenized and connected by a blockchain one day."